Walk into a supermarket and look at the laundry aisle.

-A beautiful and functional cosmetic package is the key to winning customer attention and trust.
-However, common mistakes in design can negatively impact your brand’s image and sales.
+However, some common mistakes in packaging design can negatively impact a brand’s image and product sales.

 Avoiding these 10 common errors will ensure your cosmetic packaging not only stands out but also meets customer expectations and market standards.